-- A. General: Successful completion of this course will enable an NILD educational therapist (ET) to identify and assess student needs in basic reading and utilize the group model Rx for Discovery Reading to teach students basic reading skills. - B. Specific: Upon completion of this course, the CET will be able to: - 1.
-Communicate an understanding of the differences between group and individualized interventions - 2.
-Demonstrate an ability to work with groups of 4-6 students in the teaching of basic reading skills - 3.
+- A. General: Successful completion of this course will enable the educational therapist to identify and assess student needs and utilize the group model of educational therapy (GET) to teach students how to learn and succeed in the classroom directly through academics and indirectly for social skills. - B. Specific: Upon completion of this course, the therapist will be able to: - 1.
+Communicate an understanding of the differences between group and individualized educational therapy - 2.
+Demonstrate an ability to work with groups of 4-6 students in the five core NILD techniques - 3.
 Communicate the theories of mediated learning in a group setting - 4.
-Design a plan for group implementation that would meet the learning needs of a specific group of students - 5.
-Communicate the differences between educational therapy and small group intervention in basic reading skills.
+Design a plan for group implementation that would meet the learning needs of a specific group of students